dogeMcdogeface/BacktraceToolsJS/README.md

 ## Room for Improvement
 While the graphical interface of the tool is functional, its development has been largely independent of typical Prolog workflows.
 Feedback from experienced Prolog users would be appreciated to improve the tool's functionality and usability, especially in regards to conventional Prolog usages.
-This editor is not intended to compete with SWISH, and indeed does not implement a fraction of SWISH's functions.
+This editor is not intended to compete with SWISH, nor does it offer a fraction of it's functions.
 However, the tool's ease of use and real-time local execution of queries might provide a convenient alternative for users who find SWISH cumbersome.